nytimes/httptest/README.md

 - passphrase (can be empty string if key is not encrypted)
 - string(s)... (any amount of strings, from previously set headers or literal values)

-#### postData
+#### postFormURLEncoded
-Sends an HTTP POST request to the given URL, returns either the whole response body or a specific JSON element, and treats the remaining arguments as data
+Sends an HTTP POST request to the given URL (with Content-Type `application/x-www-form-urlencoded`), returns either the whole response body or a specific JSON element, and treats the remaining arguments as data

 Args:
 - url (the URL to send the request to)
-- element (the specific JSON element to return from the response body; use an empty string for the whole response body, and note that the whole response body will always be returned for arrays)
+- element (a dot-delimited string representing the specific JSON element to return from the response body, or an empty string for the whole response body)
 - string(s)... (any amount of strings, from previously set headers or literal values, which will be concatenated and delimited with '&' for the request body)

 #### concat